 For example, regulatory compliance can help minimize fines and other costs associated with regulatory violations.
 Because monetary fines and penalties are widely used forms of punishment for noncompliance, especially in industries like finance, tech, manufacturing, and healthcare.

 Furthermore, developing and maintaining a comprehensive regulatory compliance plan may spare businesses from costly legal fees resulting from non-compliance issues.
-Businesses can also benefit financially by avoiding the disruption to their operations caused by regulatory violations, which could involve significant time and monetary investments in order to bring the organization back into regulatory compliance.
+Businesses can also benefit financially by avoiding the disruption to their operations caused by regulatory violations, which could involve significant time and monetary investments to bring the organization back into regulatory compliance.

 Supporting Sales & Loyalty